What is a Keyword Funnel?

 How to find keywords by funnel stage?

-When conducting top-of-the-funnel (TOFU) keyword research, it's important to understand that users at this stage are often looking for information and solutions to a problem, but may not yet be aware of specific products or brands.
+When conducting top-of-the-funnel (TOFU) keyword research, it's important to understand that users at this stage are often looking for information and solutions, but may not yet be aware of specific products.

-To conduct TOFU keyword research, businesses can use tools like Google Keyword Planner, SEMrush, or Ahrefs to identify relevant keywords and phrases that users are searching for.
+To conduct TOFU keyword research, businesses can use tools like Google Keyword Planner, SEMrush, or Ahrefs to identify relevant keywords that users are searching for.

 These tools can help businesses identify popular search queries related to their industry or product.